 In the vast majority of cases when considering how to finance a business, the owners and management team can only provide a small fraction of the funds required and outside help is usually required.

 A business plan financial projection will answer the question of how much funding a business will need to launch and operate successfully.
-It will identify the maximum or peak funding and for how long the funding is needed.
-The next question is how and from where the business can be best financed.
+It will identify the peak funding and the period for which your business needs this funding for.
+The next question is how and from where your business can be best financed.

 There are many different types and sources of finance but generally they fall into one of two categories, Equity or Debt.